Vital Sign-In Token

 }

-Your backend -> Your app
+Your backend API -> Your app

 signIn() throws an error when you have already signed in with the Vital SDK.